canonical/wazuh-server-operator/docs/tutorial/getting-started.md

 ```

 ## Deploy the Wazuh Server charm
-Synapse requires connections to Wazuh indexer, Traefik and a charm implementing the TLS certificates relation,
+Synapse requires connections to Wazuh indexer, Traefik and a charm implementing the TLS certificates relation.
-for this tutorial we will be using Self Signed X.509 Certificates.
-Deploy all these charm applications.
+For this tutorial we will be using Self Signed X.509 Certificates.

 ### Deploy and integrate the charms